 How could this be?
 Follow the money!

-Start with federal laws that pump $50 billion per year into for-profit foster care -- federal money that is only paid when the state takes children and places them in a stranger’s house.
-No profit to the states for family support services or placements with grandparents or other family members.
-With billions of dollars driving local agency decisions, children are taken by state governments often for lifestyle choices.
-And worse, criminals have more rights than families.
+Federal departments pump $50 billion per year into for-profit foster care.
+The federal money is only paid when the state takes children.
+No federal income to the states for family support services or placements with grandparents or other family members.
+With billions of dollars driving local agency decisions, children are taken for invented reasons or lifestyle choices.
+And worse, criminals in Criminal Court have more rights than families in Family Court.

 The systemic failures of foster care literally meet up at the courthouse with reform efforts taking aim at custody decisions.